Toyin-Bakare/The-ML-Ops-Performance-Optimization-Toolkit/embedding_versioning/README.md

 You want to upgrade embeddings (ex: text-embedding-3-small → newer model) to improve relevance.

-But embedding upgrades can silently break retrieval.
+But embedding upgrades can silently break retrieval.So you:

-So you:

-build the new index in shadow
+* build the new index in shadow

-evaluate on a golden set
+* evaluate on a golden set

-only promote if it improves metrics
+* only promote if it improves metrics

-rollback if it regresses
+* rollback if it regresses

 Why it matters

-Prevents production regressions
+* Prevents production regressions

-Makes AI systems safer + more stable
+* Makes AI systems safer + more stable

-Enables continuous improvement without downtime
+* Enables continuous improvement without downtime

 ## Setup